 The Definition of Community as It Pertains to Addiction

-Community in relation to addiction means more than simply a neighborhood, it refers to human connections that were created during treatment, 12-step programs, recovery houses and scheduled activities.
+Community and community partnerships in relation to addiction mean more than simply a neighborhood, it refers to human connections that were created during treatment, 12-step programs, recovery houses and scheduled activities.
 Individuals suffering from addiction will be reluctant to reach out to others.
-However, long-term recovery is unlikely until they decide to participate in the community-driven activities: The ultimate goal is to encourage individuals in recovery to connect with others.
+However, long-term recovery is unlikely until they decide to participate in community partnerships and community-driven activities: the ultimate goal is to encourage individuals in recovery to connect with others.

 Banding Together to Remove Barriers